reuelrds/booking-app/Readme.md

 + #### Firebase Project Id _(You'll need this later)_
   1. In your Firebase project, Go to Project Settings
-  2. Under General Tab you'll find your API Key listed as `Project ID`
+  2. Under General Tab you'll find your Project Id listed as `Project ID`

 + #### Firebase API Key
   1. In your Firebase project, Go to Project Settings